awantoch/mba-arch/README.md

 Linux is fantastic on a Macbook Air.
 Whether you're dual-booting or triple-booting, having a complete setup is a necessity.

-These are some helpful tweaks to get an installed system with GNOME 3 running as best as it can (if you're not running GNOME 3, you won't get touchpad gestures).
+These are some helpful tweaks to get an installed system with GNOME 3 running as best as it can (if you're not running GNOME 3, you'll have to modify xbindkeysrc to suit your desktop environment).

 These tweaks include: